Walk-and-turn test in Fresno

 If a person is stopped and suspected of DUI in Fresno or the surrounding

-areas, a law enforcement officer will try to administer both field sobriety
+areas, a law enforcement officer will try to administer both

-be asked to do the walk-and-turn test.
+asked to do the walk-and-turn test.

 Walk-and-turn procedures in Fresno